 If you wish to apply for a VET Student Loan but do not have evidence to meet the Academic Suitability requirement, you can book a BKSB® (Basic Key Skills Builder) literacy and numeracy test at North Metropolitan TAFE.

-The assessment is conducted on-campus in the library at our Perth or Joondalup Kendrew campuses.
-The test is supervised and you will need to bring photo ID with you.
+The BKSB assessment is conducted on-campus in the library at our Perth or Joondalup Kendrew campuses.
+The assessment is supervised under test conditions and is conducted with honesty and integrity, in line with Commonwealth VET Student Loans Rules.
+You will need to bring a form of photo ID with you.

 If you achieve Exit Level 3 scores in both the English and Maths you meet the academic suitability requirement.
 If you have not yet applied for a VET Student Loan you should now do so.